Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island: Plus Pack DLC and Steam release

 Due to its success, the company had confirmed the development of additional content, which would go on throughout 2024.
 Official Parallel Data were the first form of downloadable content distributed by the company; the new Parallel Data system was introduced in that game and does not require an update in order to download them.
 Other updates include new challenges located at the Sacred Tree, new achievements, and new unlockable content.

 A paid downloadable content, Plus Pack bundle, was released in Autumn of 2024.
 In it, Koppa and Asuka appear as playable characters for the Sacred Tree and new additional dungeons, whether available for free or locked in the DLC, are unlocked throughout the story at the Isle of Mysteries.
 Further updates included free additional content such as more quality of life updates.

 A Steam version was released worldwide in December 2024.
 It includes a digital soundtrack composed by Keisuke Ito, the original composer, and Yasufumi Fukuda, who has previously contributed in other video games such as Super Smash Bros.
 Brawl.

 Smartphone release

 In 2025, Sakurai and Shinozaki have talked about preparing something for the Shiren the Wanderer series' thirtieth anniversary.
-Later in November, Spike Chunsoft announced a smartphone port of the game will be available at a later date.
+Later in November, Spike Chunsoft announced a smartphone port of the game, which was released on February 4, 2026.